oddporson/ui-design-set/README.md

-# Porson's UI Design Set
+# Porson's Daily Design Challenges

-A collection of user experience design to understand the interaction between real human users and everyday products and services, such as websites, apps, and even a microwave.

-These are purely CSS without the use of bootstrap.
+An User Interface Design Daily challenge I am taking where I try and replicate existing designs to hone the skills of HTML and CSS and not use any bootstrap.

 ## Final Product